BACK

 • This creates a small scar that causes the heart rhythm problem to stop.

 Catheter ablation is a long procedure.
 It can last 4 or more hours.
 During the procedure your heart will be monitored closely.
-A health care provider may ask you if you are having symptoms at different times during the procedure.
+A health care team member may ask you if you are having symptoms at different times during the procedure.
 Symptoms you may feel are:

 • A brief burning when medicines are injected